brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-pretraining.md

 Weight FLOPs for multiplying a matrix $W$ is equal to $6$ times the batch size times the size of $W$.

+## Quantization at pre-training

+There are two main forms of quantization at the pre-training phase.
+The first is _low-precision training._

+> **Low-precision training** is where we run the forward and backward pass math in lower precision (BF16 and FP16) and then FP8 to get more throughput and fit in bigger batches.
+This is now standard (BF16) and increasingly common (FP8), with libraries like Transformer Engine on both NVIDIA and AMD ROCm.

+The second is _quantization-aware training._

+> **Quantization-aware training** is when we simulate the integers that we will use at inference (e.g. INT8/INT4) _during_ training by inserting fake-quant/dequant ops and learning good scales/clip threshold so the final model is robust to low-bit inference.
+Canonical methods include LSQ and its variants.

+These two methods can be combined, we can train mostly in FP8/BF16 for pseed, and optionally add QAT late in training to target an INT8/INT4 deployment.

 1. Hoffmann et al. _Training Compute-Optimal Large Language Models_ Google Deepmind, 2022.
 2.